 - Early Childhood Curriculum – Early Childhood Care and Education

-Students gets the opportunity apply theoretical knowledge to a practical situations as they learn to plan suitable, interesting, fun and stimulating curriculum.
+Students get the opportunity to apply theoretical knowledge to practical situations as they learn to plan suitable, interesting, fun and stimulating curricula.
 They gain an understanding that curriculum is more than just planning.
-Knowledge of Aistear the early years curriculum framework and Síolta, the quality framework for early childhood, alongside current theories of curriculum is gained.
+Knowledge of Aistear the early years curriculum framework and Síolta, the quality framework for early childhood, alongside current theories of the curriculum is gained.

 - Social Legal and Health – Early Childhood Care and Education

 The students will study the historical timeline and social policy which has led to early years education what it is today.

 Children First 2015 put child protection on a legislative footing therefore all practitioners must have a knowledge of how to protect and safeguard children in their setting, through policy, practice and reporting.

 Equality is vital within our diverse society, however, it does not mean treating everyone the same!
 The student will gain knowledge of the law, guidance, policies, provision and practice which address equality and diversity in settings.